rohithreddy333/mini-project/README.md

 .plotly/.credentials
 ```

-Gather your SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET from developers.spotify.com and replace them in source file at given fields.
+Gather your SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET for web API from [developers.spotify.com](https://developer.spotify.com/) and replace them in source file at given fields.